The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \frac{5N_5 + 6N_6}{3} = D = 20\cdot 4^n, \end{align} \]

-since each corner is touched by three polygons; this is equal to the number of triangles.
-So follow
+since each vertex is touched by three polygons; this is equal to the number of triangles.
+It thus follows

 \[ \begin{align} 5N_5 + 6N_6 = 60 + 6N_6 = 60\cdot 4^n\Rightarrow N_6 = 10\left(4^n - 1\right)\Rightarrow N = 10\left(4^n - 1\right) + 12. \end{align} \]